sckott/recology/_drafts/2015-10-30-open-schol.md

 ---
 name: open-schol
 layout: post
-title: Thoughts on principles for open scholarly infrastructure
+title: On principles for open scholarly infrastructure for software
-date: 2015-10-19
+date: 2015-10-30
 author: Scott Chamberlain
-sourceslug: _drafts/2015-10-19-open-schol.Rmd
+sourceslug: _drafts/2015-10-30-open-schol.Rmd
 tags:
 - infrastructure
 - open science
 ---

-[Geoff Bilder][geoff], [Jennifer Lin][jlin], and [Cameron Neylon][cam] wrote a great [post][post] back in February this year titled _Principles for Open Scholarly Infrastructures_ [^1].
+[Geoff Bilder][geoff], [Jennifer Lin][jlin], and [Cameron Neylon][cam] wrote a great [post][post] back in February this year titled [_Principles for Open Scholarly Infrastructures_][post].
 In it, they explore the principles, describe why we need them, and talk a bit about implementation.

-We thought this could be applied to software as well.
-We discuss this with respect to rOpenSci specifically, but make broader points about software.
+I thought this could be applied to software as well.
+I discuss this with respect to rOpenSci specifically, but try to make broader points about software.

-## Their principles
+## The principles

 They discussed three principles, and within each of the three principles they outlined a set of guidelines to follow.
 What follows is a short synopsis of each guideline, and we address some of the (paraphrased) points they brought up under each principle (those that apply more to software).